 - Terms and limitations apply

-Note: Check your American Express account for a possible higher sign-up bonus targeted to you!
-My link is currently for a sign-up bonus of 25,000 American Express Membership Rewards points.
+Note: Check your American Express account for a possible higher welcome bonus targeted to you!
+My link is currently for a welcome bonus of 25,000 American Express Membership Rewards points.
 But I want you get to the most points you can, even if I don’t earn a commission!

 I don’t like that the annual fee has increased by $20 per year, but it’s more than offset by the new $100 airline incidental fee credit.

 I’ll still use my Chase Sapphire Preferred card for dining, because it earns 2X Chase Ultimate Rewards points at restaurants at home and overseas.
 And I like transferring points earned with the card to partners United Airlines, Southwest, and Hyatt.

 But for folks who spend a lot at US gas stations, US restaurants, and US supermarkets, the Premier Rewards Gold Card from American Express is a very good deal!

 Here are airlines and hotels where you can send the American Express Membership Rewards points you earn with the Premier Rewards Gold Card from American Express: